 Open to first-year students.
 Admission with consent of the instructor.
-Limited to 15 students.
-Fall semester.
-Professor Sanborn.2016-17: Offered in Fall 2016
+Limited to 18 students.
+Spring semester.
+Professor Sanborn.2017-18: Offered in Fall 2017 and Spring 2018

 Literature engages us.
 It moves us, it delights us, it makes us ask hard questions.
 How do we engage literature?
 How do we respond to it in conversation, in writing, in performance, and in our communities?
 How do we write about literature in a way that effectively engages others?